MPROJ55/MPROJ55/README.md

 **`College Student`**

-I'm a college student at NVCC currently studying Cybersecurity.
+I'm a college student at GMU currently studying Cybersecurity.
 Some of the coding projects I work on are either security related or just creative work that I enjoy.
 Some side hobbies that I have are doing CTFs(Capture the flag challenges) and working with arduinos/micro controllers.

    <p align="left">